Rule of Thirds

 Also notice, in the pictures above, how the tree takes on more importance in the picture on the right because it now sits on the intersection of the vertical and horizontal third, which is a very powerful position in the frame.

-Here's another 'thirdsy' sort of picture on the right, hover your mouse over the picture to see the grid.
+Here's another 'thirdsy' sort of picture on the right.
 Placing the boat near the top of the picture tells the viewer that the main subject of the picture is the reflection in the water.

 We could take the boat out altogether, of course, this would focus our attention even more on the reflection but the picture might then be a little too minimalist.